Unity-Technologies/ProjectAuditor/Documentation~/GettingStarted.md

 <img src="images/overview.png">

-The filters allow the user to search through the list of potential issues by string, Assembly and other criterias.
+The filters allow the user to search through the list of potential issues by string, Assembly and other criteria.

 <img src="images/filters.png">